syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 Alternatively if you had downloaded Essential Studio from Syncfusion.com or through the Xamarin store web interface then all assembly references need to be added manually.

-After installing Essential Studio for Xamarin, all the required assemblies can be found in the installation folders, typically
+After installing (Essential Studio for Xamarin)[https://www.syncfusion.com/downloads/xamarin], all the required assemblies can be found in the installation folders, typically

 {Syncfusion Installed location}\Essential Studio\12.2.0.40\lib